tiagojsalmeida/Stream-on-peerflix/README.md

 If you right click on a torrent or magnet link you will see the context menu.
 Then just select one of the options from the contect menu (VLC, AirPlay, etc).

+## TODO ##

+* Create node-webkit app and run webserver in background
+* Show only installed media players